Iliotibial Band Injection

 What is an Iliotibial Band Injection?

-- The iliotibial band begins at the hip and extends to the outer side of the shin bone (tibia), just below the knee (red area on the image to the right).
-It is involved in co-ordination with several of the thigh muscles to provide stability to the outside of the knee joint.
+- The iliotibial band begins at the hip and extends to the outer side of the shin bone (tibia), just below the knee.
+It is involved in thigh muscle coordination to provide stability to the outside of the knee joint.

 - Inflammation of the iliotibial band produces pain when the knee joint is moved, which may be felt on the lower thigh or outside of the knee.